hphughescraft/SMITER/README.md

-I would like all of those who have contributed to improving the SMITE method thus far, particularly my coauthors for the SMITE methods paper (Hughes et al., in revisions).
+I would like all of those who have contributed to improving the SMITE method thus far, particularly my coauthors for the SMITE methods paper (Hughes et al., in press).
 A huge thanks goes to the [pkgdown](https://pkgdown.r-lib.org/) package in R for making this method so easy to disseminate.
 A special thanks goes Matt Jansen for advising me in the subtleties of website design.